Western Animation / My Little Pony TV Specials

 - Secret Underground Passage: Megan and the ponies use one to get into Midnight Castle.

-- Shout-Out: The panther statues in Catrina's lair in the second special look almost exactly like Ravage on Transformers Generation One.
+- The panther statues in Catrina's lair in the second special look almost exactly like Ravage on The Transformers.

 - When we first see Tirek, his face is never seen, and he is petting his Rainbow of Darkness as though it were a cat.
 Much like Ernst Stavro Blofeld.

 - Is the villain in the first special named Tirek or Tirac?
 Not even This Very Wiki can agree on it.
 IMDb further clouds the argument with the spelling Tirak.
 The G4 version of him is named "Tirek" according to the credits of the "Twilight's Kingdom" two-parter.